In a nutshell

 - What do our expert lawyers enjoy most about their profession?
 Dale Cendali says "I like the theater of trials and depositions and court hearings," adding: "I really like working with my team."
 Paul Parker enthuses: "Being in IP law is a continual learning process about science and the world around us."

 - Trent Webb of Shook, Hardy & Bacon us: "Being competitive and having a drive to win is very important, because every case involves trying to beat the other side.
 Creativity is also essential; we strive to find unique approaches to solving problems.
 You also need to be able to simplify and explain very complicated technical issues to lay juries.
 Communicating effectively to your audience is extremely important."

 - What challenges might an associate face?
 Paul Parker affirms: "For mid-level associates there is a period of time when there seems to be a lot of basic preparation and prosecution.
 It's a threshold you have to get through before operating at a much more strategic level with clients."

 - Dale Cendali advises budding IP lawyers "to dig a little deeper to figure out the nature of the IP practice at different firms.
 What is it they do?
 How many associates are working in that group?
 What are the potential opportunities to make partner?"

-- In May 2016, The Defend Trade Secrets Act became law.
-According to Dale Cendali, "it's certainly true that trade secrets theft is becoming a growing issue relating to intellectual property."
-This act means that trade secrets are now governed by federal rather than state law.
-Some have questioned whether the act is even necessary: "Almost all the states have their own type of trade secret law," says Dale Cendali.
-She does, however, add: "At least now there is a federal overlay that is intended to be uniform."
-The act notably allows employers to claim damages in trade secret cases.
-It also stops whistleblowers from falling victim to retaliatory accusations of trade secret misappropriation.
+- The Defend Trade Secrets Act became law in May 2016.
+According to Dale Cendali "it's certainly true that trade secrets theft is becoming a growing issue relating to intellectual property."
+As a result, trade secrets are now governed by federal law.
+The act notably allows employers to claim damages in trade secret cases, and stops whistleblowers from falling victim to retaliatory accusations of trade secret misappropriation.